 - Sign out of your accounts

 Many retailers will ask you to make an account with them, and this can be helpful if you plan to shop with them on multiple occasions.
 That said, it’s always a good idea to sign out of your account when you’ve finished shopping.
-Particularly if you’ve been using someone else’s device or a public computer, in these cases, it’s also best to clear the cache and get rid of any cookies.
+Mainly if you’ve been using someone else’s device or a public computer, in these cases, it’s also best to clear the cache and get rid of any cookies.

 - Check out the returns policies.

 One final way to protect yourself when online shopping is to always look at the returns policies.
 This is important for two reasons.
-Firstly, you want to know that you can send the goods back (and how long you have to do it) if they aren’t right for you or faulty.
+Firstly, you want to know that you can send the goods back (and how long you have to do it) if they aren’t suitable or faulty.
 Secondly, a company that offers no returns policy or information for sending goods back could be a scam.